 Prof. Dr. Martin Stratmann

 On June 5, 2014, Martin Stratmann assumed the office of President of the Max Planck Society.
 The Senate of the Max Planck Society elected him for the 2014-2020 term of office.
+The Senate re-elected him for a second term of office as President starting June 2020.

 Martin Stratmann was born on 20 April 1954 in Essen, Germany, and grew up in Traben-Trarbach.
 After completing his Abitur in 1974, he studied chemistry at Ruhr-Universität Bochum with a grant from the German National Academic Foundation, completing his chemistry degree in 1979.
 He then commenced his doctoral studies at the Max-Planck-Institut für Eisenforschung GmbH (MPIE) in Düsseldorf on “electrochemical investigations of phase transitions in rust layers”, which he completed in 1982.
 This was followed by a two-year postdoctoral grant at Case Western Reserve University in Cleveland (USA).